boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 Excellent.

 However what price has tokei paid for this logic.
-Is it intelligent for example to know that Java does not support nested multiline comments?
+Is it for example intelligent enough to know that Java does not support nested multiline comments?
 Turns out it is.
 Also turns out that nested multiline comments are more common than I expected.
+As such I added in the same checks to ensure that `scc` is as accurate as `tokei`.
 Of course there is one catch with this, if someone does the following,

 {{<highlight rust>}}
 /* /* trollolol */